luh-05/logseq-wypst/README.md

 ## VERSION COMPATIBILITY
 ✅ **Logseq Desktop** (linux)
-✅ **DB graphs**
+✅ **Markdown graphs**
-❌ **DB-Web** - The katex instance seems to be somewhere else than the desktop app.
+❌ **Web** - The katex instance seems to be somewhere else than the desktop app.
 As this plugin modifies the katex instance, it does not work.
 ❓ **Logseq Desktop** (windows, macos) - should work though
-❓ **Markdown Graphs** - should work though
+❓ **DB Graphs** - should work though
 ❓ **Mobile Verions** (Android, iOS)

 ## Usage